 Milan Travel Guide Essential Things to do

-The crown jewel of Milan is the Duomo di Milano, a cathedral known for its gothic architecture.
-The intimidating structure has more than 3,400 statues complete with 135 towering spires in gothic Italian design.
+The crown jewel of Milan is the Duomo di Milano, a cathedral known for its Gothic architecture.
+The intimidating structure has more than 3,400 statues and 135 towering spires in Italian Gothic design.

 The most famous of these statues is the Mary (or Madonna), perched on the highest spire overlooking the city.
 The Duomo is considered the pride and joy of Milan and overlooks the Piazza del Duomo.
 You can head to the cathedral’s terrace and enjoy panoramic city views.

 Piazza Della Scala

-An iconic spot in Milan is the Piazza Della Scalia, located in the center of the city near the Duomo di Milano.
-The square was built in the 19th century and showcases the rich historical culture of Milan while paying tribute to Leonardo Da Vinci.
+An iconic spot in Milan is the Piazza Della Scala, located in the city’s center near the Duomo di Milano.
+The square was built in the 19th century and showcased the rich historical culture of Milan while paying tribute to Leonardo Da Vinci.

-The square is lined with various statues and is an Instagram hotspot in Milan.
-The Piazza Della Scalia can get crowded pretty quickly so make sure to get there early for some good pictures.
+The square is lined with a range of statues and is an Instagram hotspot in Milan.
+The Piazza Della Scala can get crowded quickly, so get there early for some good pictures.

 Galleria Vittorio Emmanuel II

 A glass ceiling towers over this landmark that contains some of the most famous brands in the world like Gucci and Prada in the center of the fashion district of Milan.
 Follow our guide to shopping in Milan to get the most out of your Milan travel experience.

 A must-see spot in Milan is the Santa Maria Delle Grazie.
 While the monastery is not known for its architecture, it is home to one of the most famous paintings in the world – The Last Supper by Leonardo Da Vinci.